calamina/atlast/README.md

 ![atlast preview](atlast-search.png?raw=true "Atlast preview")

 # TODO
+- grid for media display to move around in mobile :x
-- make update usable in mobile (too big atm)
+- fix mobile menus (too small) / one menu ?
 - highlight active options
 - DARK THEME
 - option to show borders
 - check how to lazy load images
 - add custom media option !
 - focus capture in search + menus ?
-- add graphs and stats !!! with links ?
 - graph showing categories > click on category to get to page with filters ?
 - check if prop is better than service for filters ref
 - expand categories to other things (links ? / uncategorized / Nature / ...)